-This super simple but yummy 3 ingredient pasta with tuna recipe from Bologna is probably the easiest Italian pasta recipe I know.
-However, despite its simplicity, it was recently registered as a traditional recipe from Emilia-Romagna with the Italian academy of cuisine (L’Accademia Italiana della Cucina).
+This super simple but yummy 3 ingredient pasta with tuna Bolognese recipe from Bologna is probably the easiest Italian canned tuna pasta recipe I know.
+However, despite its simplicity, it is registered as a traditional recipe from Emilia-Romagna with the Italian Academy of Cuisine (L’Accademia Italiana della Cucina).

 Pasta con Tonno alla Bolognese.